PHP API: accessing site configuration¶

 Accessing the current site object¶

-When rendering the frontend or backend TYPO3 builds a HTTP request object
+When rendering the frontend or backend, TYPO3 builds an HTTP request object

 PSR-15 middleware stack and enriches that with information.